Florida minors charged with cyberstalking after girl's apparent suicide, police say

 The arrests of two Surfside Middle School students, both 12, follow the Jan.
 10 death of Gabriella Green who reportedly hanged herself, Panama City Beach officials said in a news release on Monday.
 The medical examiner is working to determine Green’s cause of death, police said.

-Authorities said they identified two minors, whose names were not released, after being notified of potential cyberbullying against Green.
+During their investigation into Green's death, authorities said they identified two minors, whose names were not released, after being notified of potential cyberbullying.

 After checking social media accounts and examining cell phones, investigators said they interviewed the two suspects, with parental permission.
 Both minors reportedly admitted to cyberbullying behavior and told police they knew “that said conduct would result in emotional distress,” a police report said.